-A household is in a crisis if it is currently experiencing or is in danger of experiencing a life-threatening or non-life-threatening health-related risk due to lack of heating/cooling, and sufficient, timely, and appropriate assistance is not available from any other source.
+A household is in a crisis if it is currently experiencing or is in danger of experiencing a life-threatening or health-related emergency due to lack of heating/cooling, and sufficient, timely, and appropriate assistance is not available from any other source.
 Each household should be evaluated on a case-by-case basis to determine if there is a heating or cooling crisis and whether it is life threatening or non-life threatening.

-- 1. A household is considered to be in a life-threatening crisis if: - There is no heating/cooling source, and the health or well-being of a household member would be in danger if the heating or cooling crisis was not alleviated.
-OR - b.
-There is no heating/cooling source and an illness or medical condition that poses an immediate risk to health or life of any household member due to a life-threatening medical condition. - 2.
-A household is considered to be in a non-life-threatening crisis if: - a.
-There is danger of losing the heating/cooling source and the health or well-being of a household member would be in danger if the heating or cooling crisis was not alleviated.
-OR - b.
-There is danger of losing the heating/cooling source and an illness or medical condition that poses an immediate risk to health or life of any household member due to a life-threatening medical condition.
+- A crisis is considered life-threatening if there is no heating/cooling source, and non-life-threatening if there is a danger of losing the heating/cooling source, and - 2.
+The health or well-being of a household member would be in danger if the heating or cooling crisis was not alleviated, or - An illness or medical condition that poses an immediate risk to health or life of any household member due to a life-threatening medical condition.